FlashBias: Fast Computation of Attention with Bias: Abstract

 \section{Abstract}

-Attention mechanism has emerged as a foundation module of modern deep learning models and has also empowered many milestones in various domains.
-Moreover, FlashAttention with IO-aware speedup resolves the efficiency issue of standard attention, further promoting its practicality.
-Beyond canonical attention, attention with bias also widely exists, such as relative position bias in vision and language models and pair representation bias in AlphaFold.
-In these works, prior knowledge is introduced as an additive bias term of attention weights to guide the learning process, which has been proven essential for model performance.
-Surprisingly, despite the common usage of attention with bias, its targeted efficiency optimization is still absent, which seriously hinders its wide applications in complex tasks.
+{Attention with bias, which extends standard attention by introducing prior knowledge as an additive bias matrix to the query-key scores, has been widely deployed in vision, language, protein-folding and other advanced scientific models, underscoring its status as a key evolution of this foundational module.
+However, introducing bias terms creates a severe efficiency bottleneck in attention computation.
+It disrupts the tightly fused memory-compute pipeline that underlies the speed of accelerators like FlashAttention, thereby stripping away most of their performance gains and leaving biased attention computationally expensive.} Surprisingly, despite its common usage, targeted efficiency optimization for attention with bias remains absent, which seriously hinders its application in complex tasks.
 Diving into the computation of FlashAttention, we prove that its optimal efficiency is determined by the rank of the attention weight matrix.
-Inspired by this theoretical result, this paper presents FlashBias based on the low-rank compressed sensing theory, which can provide fast-exact computation for many widely used attention biases and a fast-accurate approximation for biases in general formalization.
-FlashBias can fully take advantage of the extremely optimized matrix multiplication operation in modern GPUs, achieving 1.5$\times$ speedup for AlphaFold, and over 2$\times$ speedup for attention with bias in vision and language models without loss of accuracy.
+Inspired by this theoretical result, this paper presents FlashBias based on the low-rank compressed sensing theory, which can provide fast-exact computation for many widely used attention biases and a fast-accurate approximation for biases in general formalizations.
+FlashBias can fully take advantage of the extremely optimized matrix multiplication operation in modern GPUs, achieving 1.5$\times$ speedup for Pairformer in AlphaFold~3, and over 2$\times$ speedup for attention with bias in vision and language models without loss of accuracy. {Code is available at this repository: \url{https://github.com/thuml/FlashBias}.}